Colorado Real Estate License Requirements

 Good to Know

-The information provided is a summary of the minimum requirements set forth by the Colorado Real Estate Commission.
+The information provided is a summary of the minimum requirements set forth by the Colorado Division of Real Estate.
 For a more detailed requirements breakdown, please see the board’s site.

 If you hold Real Estate licenses in multiple states, please make sure to check each state’s requirements.